MAIN Holidays & Observances World AIDS Day

-2018 is the landmark 30th anniversary of World AIDS Day.
+2019 marks the 31st anniversary of World AIDS Day.

 First observed in 1988, World AIDS Day was initiated by health ministers from around the world who called for a spirit of social tolerance and a greater awareness of HIV/AIDS on an international scale.

-What is the 2018 World AIDS Day Theme?
+What is the 2019 World AIDS Day Theme?
 Every year, World AIDS Day focuses on a single theme.
-Watch for the announcement of the 2018 World AIDS Day theme when it is announced later in the year.

 World AIDS Day materials are designed to underscore the importance of awareness of the disease and its effects on family, friends, local neighborhoods and nations around the globe.